yeulih/semanticSimilarity/README.md

 BERT (Bidirectional Encoder Representations from Transformers) is a type of Large Language Model (LLM).
 BERT excels at National Language Processing (NLP) tasks such as sentiment analysis, question answering, semantic similarity.

 ## System Requirements
-Pytorch is an open source deep learning library.
+Pytorch is an open source deep learning framework.
 One of its capabilities is enabling LLMs, such as BERT, to be run on a local computer.
-Before proceeding with this project, review the specified hardware and software requirements to see if your computer is able to run Pytorch.
+You can install Pytorch as well as a multitude of supported libraries at no cost.
+Before proceeding further, review the specified hardware and software requirements to see if your computer is able to run Pytorch.

 Recommended hardware requirements:
-- Computer with Nvidia GPU that supports CUDA or AMD GPU (optional if you will not be using heavy computing)
+- Computer with Nvidia GPU that supports CUDA or AMD GPU (optional if you will not be doing heavy computing)
 - Intel Core i5 and higher or AMD Ryzen 7 and higher
 - 8 GB RAM
 - 256 GB storage